Want to get my easy to follow Tech Tips in your email?

 I’d really like to swap out its 1TB hard drive for an SSD (as you often recommend).

-If you believe you have the skills required to safely make the swap I strongly recommend that you go ahead and do it because the speed increase you’ll enjoy with the new SSD will be substantial.
+If you believe you have the skills required to safely make the swap (and it won’t void your laptop’s warranty) I strongly recommend that you go ahead and do it because the speed increase you’ll enjoy by switching out the spinning hard drive with an SSD will be substantial.
+Just be extremely careful and make sure you don’t cause any damage to the machine while you’re performing the upgrade.

 If you decide to go ahead with the upgrade you have a couple of options available to you: